 The Investment Manager is responsible for investing the assets of the Fund.
 The success of the Fund depends upon the ability of the Investment Manager to develop and implement investment strategies that achieve the Fund's investment objectives.
-The Investment Manager monitors the credit rating of debt securities on a continuous basis and actively reviews its investments to achieve profitable results.

-10. Capital risk management
+11. Capital risk management

-The capital of the Fund is represented by the net assets and can change significantly on a weekly basis as the Fund is subject to weekly subscriptions and redemptions at the discretion of the Directors.
-The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for holders of Class A shares and benefits for other stakeholders and to maintain a strong capital base to support the development of the investment activities of the Fund.
-The Fund's policies with respect to managing its capital risk are discussed in note 7 above.
+The capital of the Fund is represented by the net assets of the Fund.
+The amount of net assets can change significantly on a weekly basis as the Fund is subject to weekly subscriptions and redemptions at the discretion of the Directors.
+The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for holders of Class I Shares and benefits for other stakeholders and to maintain a strong capital base to support the development of the investment activities of the Fund.
+The Fund's policies with respect to managing its capital risk are discussed in Note 7 above.

-The Board of Directors and Investment Manager monitor capital on the basis of the value of net assets.
+The Board of Directors and Investment Manager monitor capital on the basis of the value of the net assets of the Fund.